Industry 4.0 — Smart Products Design and Smart Manufacturing

 Smart products for Digital Industry 4.0

-A critical role in the modern manufacturing process was the adoption of digital models in production workflows.
-Based on initial engineering plans, sketched by the product designer, drawn by the design team and prototyping by the testing engineer, the unique digital model main advantages is that it can be modified any time in a fully digital manufacturing process.
+A critical role in the modern manufacturing process has been the adoption of digital models in production workflows.
+Based on initial engineering plans, sketched by the product designer, drawn by the design team, and prototyped by the testing engineer, the unique digital model’s main advantage is that it can be modified any time in a fully digital manufacturing process.
 As the collaboration between these teams improves, the prototype will be assimilated quickly into production, and the finished product will be able to hit the market faster.
 This results in improved products, more rapid time to market, and reduced production costs.

 - The basis of innovative, “smart”, connected products are digital product models.